RobinLinus/coins-legacy/bitcoin-lite-network.md

 In any case, a node can reuse the full answer in its next query, or to answer other users' queries with SPV proofs to save bandwith.

 Lite nodes need to learn the UTXO commitment somehow.
 Ideally, there would be a consensus change to expect miners to include the current UTXO commitment in every block.
 Until then, we need a workaround.
 Lite nodes can check if all their peers believe in the same root hash.
 If there is a conflict, they could fall back to syncing the full chain since a trusted checkpoint.
 Verfying a chain of extended blocks requires no further trust.

+A much more efficient algorithm to sync in case of two conflicting UTXO commitment conflict is as follows:

+- Download the Merkle leaves of both UTXO commitments.
+Suppose there are 500 chunks, that is `500*32 bytes = 16kBytes` of hashes.
+- Compare the chunks' hashes and find the difference.
+- Download the first chunk that is different.
+- Compare the chunks and find the first output path that differs.
+- Ask the other node for a *spending proof* of that output path.
+- Any malicous node has to abort this protocol quickly.